 In the Innovators Dilemma, Christensen discussed the hard drive space and how companies in that space failed to anticipate the desire for a smaller, faster drive since there was no demand for them.
-In the end, once the products were developed and hit the market, demand was created through the availability of the product.
-He also chronicles Kodak and its demise due to digital photography, which is a failure to properly capitalize on a technology that they have invented to maintain market share.
+In the end, once the products were developed and hit the market, demand was created through the product’s availability.
+He also chronicles Kodak and its demise due to digital photography, a failure to properly capitalize on a technology they invented to maintain market share.

-Those models are well known and talked about repeatedly and regularly in the innovation space.
+Those models are well-known and discussed repeatedly and regularly in the innovation space.
 But are they still valid?

 One wonders when one comes across Christensen’s “Jobs To Be Done” concept.

-In this concept, the customer is brought into the product development conversation early (as in agile software project management).
+This concept brings the customer into the product development conversation early (as in agile software project management).
 They are asked to help deliver a list of “Jobs To Be Done.”
 Is this any different than merely a well-structured customer feedback mechanism?
 It seems to be trying to address the disruptive innovation model’s failure by attempting to bring ideation closer to customer desires.

-While the customer is looking for a multi-pronged solution to a problem, the company is typically only providing a solution concerning itself.
+While the customer is looking for a multi-pronged solution to a problem, the company typically only provides a solution concerning itself.
 Are you confused yet?

 Here’s an example:

 I like to use the travel business because it’s an excellent example of how we’ve gone from intermediation to disintermediation and back again.
-Back before the internet, most trips were booked by agents – one would have a travel agent that they trusted – someone who maybe first started by asking you several questions about the kind of trip you’d like, then book the right trip for you.
+Before the internet, most trips were booked by agents – one would have a travel agent that they trusted – someone who maybe started by asking you several questions about the kind of trip you’d like, then book the right trip for you.
 With subsequent trips, they would take your feedback, continue to refine your preferences, and eventually book you the perfect trip.
-All you had to do was pick up the phone and talk to them; then, they would book it all for you.
+You had to pick up the phone and talk to them; then, they would book it all for you.

-The advent of the internet brought empowerment to the customer – now the customer themselves had to spend tons of time educating themselves on the best way to book travel, then book it themselves, not knowing if they got the best deal or not.
+The advent of the internet empowered the customer – now the customer had to spend tons of time educating themselves on the best way to book travel, then book it themselves, not knowing if they got the best deal or not.
 Eventually, travel search engines helped in these tasks, but we still trust them to give us the best price.
 Then the cycle started: the Hilton website begat Hotwire, which begat Trivago.
 How many aggregators and levels of aggregators do we need?
 How can we even trust the aggregators?
-Couple with the application of revenue management systems on the merchant side and the poor customer is left holding the bag.
+Coupled with the application of revenue management systems on the merchant side, the poor customer is left holding the bag.
 A simple search for a one-night stay in Washington DC (see image) begets over 800 options and leads to four more services to choose from.
 I want a nice hotel close to my meeting, and I don’t want to spend hours finding one.

 No wonder travel agents are coming back into fashion.
 And rightly so, because we made a fundamental mistake when we first democratized travel – we assumed that the customer wanted the power to book their travel.
 Maybe some did, but the vast majority of people would prefer to have the perfect trip dropped in their laps.